donnemartin/haxor-news/README.md

 ## View Posts

-View Top, Best, Show, Show, Ask, Jobs, New, and Onion posts.
+View the Top, Best, Show, Show, Ask, Jobs, New, and Onion posts.

 Usage: